TL;DR

 | Total Lifetime Burden | £4,220,000 |

 This breakdown reveals the horrifying truth: the biggest financial damage isn't the period you're off sick.
 It's the permanent scar it leaves on your career trajectory and earning potential.
-It's the promotions you never get, the pay rises that pass you by, and the pension pot that never recovers.
+It's the promotions you generally not get, the pay rises that pass you by, and the pension pot that generally not recovers.

 Your ability to earn an income is your single greatest financial asset.
 A serious mental health condition puts that entire asset at risk.
 The state safety net is, frankly, inadequate.
 Statutory Sick Pay (SSP) is a drop in the ocean compared to most people's monthly outgoings.
 This is the gap that modern financial protection is designed to fill.